-The emphasis will be on reviewing and diagnosing clinical cytology specimens and interacting with the clinicians and radiologists involved with these patient specimens.
-The annual volume of cytology specimens at Mayo Clinic Rochester is:
+The emphasis is on reviewing and diagnosing clinical cytology specimens and interacting with the clinicians and radiologists involved with these patient specimens.
+The annual volume of cytology specimens at Mayo Clinic's campus in Rochester, Minnesota, is:

-Diagnostic material consists of a wide variety of specimens including gynecologic (cervix, uterus, vagina), breast, thyroid, urine, pulmonary, body fluids, lymph node biliary tract and liver..
-Performance of superficial fine needle aspirations; and on-site assessment of superficial and image guided deep aspirates provides you with extensive expertise in this popular technique.
+Diagnostic material consists of a wide variety of specimens including gynecologic (cervix, uterus, vagina), breast, thyroid, urine, pulmonary, body fluids, lymph node, biliary tract and liver.
+Performance of superficial fine needle aspirations and on-site assessment of superficial and image-guided deep aspirates provides trainees with extensive expertise in this popular technique.

-You will be given increasing responsibility in cytopathology sign-out as you acquire experience.
+Fellows are given increasing responsibility in cytopathology sign-out as they acquire experience.
 Research opportunities in immunocytochemistry, morphometry and applied molecular pathology are available.

-Training in molecular cytopathology includes FISH for urine, biliary and bronchial brushings (more than 6200 specimens per year); DIA (nearly 2000 specimens per year); and CellSearch for circulating tumor cells.
-Training in the techniques of ultrasound-guided fine needle aspiration for thyroid FNAs will be given under the guidance of endocrinologists.
+Training in molecular cytopathology includes fluorescence in situ hybridization (FISH) for urine, biliary and bronchial brushings; digital image analysis (DIA); and CellSearch for circulating tumor cells.
+Training in the techniques of ultrasound-guided fine needle aspiration (FNA) for thyroid FNAs is given under the guidance of endocrinologists.